digitalpalidictionary/digitalpalidictionary.github.io/src/kobo.md

 It contains all DPD headwords, as well as all the deconstructed compounds in the Vinayapiṭaka and early part of the Suttapiṭaka, and recognizes all inflected forms with a single click.

 ⚠️ Update: There seems to be some glitch with the released version, not recognizing inflections properly.
+Please be patient while the problem is resolved.

 ## Installation